kv5h/wp-auto-upload/README.md

 # wp-auto-upload

-AWS Lambda function that listens to Telegram group webhooks, rewrites the message with OpenAI, and publishes the generated article to WordPress.
+AWS Lambda function that polls Telegram groups on a schedule, rewrites prompts with DeepSeek, and publishes the generated article to WordPress (then deletes the original messages).

 ## Architecture

-### User initiated
+### User's post based

-1. Post a prompt to a Telegram group (Manually)
+1. User post prompts to a Telegram group (Manually)
-1. Webhook is posted to Cloud server
+1. Run any cloud server by schedule
 1. @ NodeJS application
+   1. Get new posts on Telegram group
+      1. For each post
          1. Generate a blog content with AI LLM
          1. Create a blog content via WordPress API
+         1. Delete original post

 ### Cron based

-1. Run Cloud server via any schedule
+1. Run a cloud server by schedule
 1. @ NodeJS application
    1. Search trending keywords from Google
    1. Generate a blog content with AI LLM